DanPalmz/pyecwid/README.md

     * get_by_id(id) - get item details (returns a single {item})
     * update(id, {values}) - update item with values (dict)

-    * **Getting multiple items**:  Will deal with pagnation and return a list of "items" node.<br />*Optional: pass "collate_items=False" to any of these commands and full results will be returned.
-Note - pagnation will not be handled automatically.
+    * **Getting multiple items**:  Will deal with pagination and return a list of "items" node.<br />*Optional: pass "collate_items=False" to any of these commands and full results will be returned.
+Note - pagination will not be handled automatically.
 Useful to find total counts etc.*
         * get() - get all items
         * get_by_keyword('keyword') - search for items by keyword
         * get_by_params({params}) - search for items by paramaters (dict)